MicrosoftDocs/bot-docs/articles/nodejs/send-receive-attachments.md

 In this article, we'll discuss how to send messages containing attachments such as images by using the Bot Builder SDK for Node.js.

-The session.send() method can be used to send messages in the form of a JSON object to the user, in addition to strings.
+The [session.send()][SessionSend] method can be used to send messages in the form of a JSON object to the user, in addition to strings.
 The message object is expected to be an instance of an [IMessage][IMessage] and it's most useful to send the user a message as an object when you’d like to include an attachment like an image.

 <!-- TODO: Supported attachments table -->